lmfresneda/loggerage/README.md

 logger.debug("Hello world!");
 ```

-First parameter is the name to identify our application at the localStorage, it means it has to be unique for the logger.
+First parameter is the name to identify our application, it means it has to be unique for the logger.
 This construction will use the default 'localStorage'.
 [See constructor explanation](#constructor) for more options

 So the logger gives back most of the methods, we can chain calls (chaining) in sync methods: